Class 220 testing and operations

 During 2001 and 2002 the class 220 Voyagers underwent test and commissioning running on the Monk Bretton branch near Wakefield and on the East Coast Main Line (ECML).

-The class 220 units were known as Voyagers and were non-tilting but had the same tapered body profile as the tilting class 221 Super Voyagers .
+The class 220 units are known as Voyagers and are non-tilting but have the same tapered body profile as the tilting class 221 Super Voyagers .

 Serco undertook all the formal Acceptance Testing and a multitude of train operations on the class 220 fleet including commissioning runs on every unit.

-Here are a selection of photos of the class 220 units in action and some of the Crofton facility.
+Here are a selection of photos of the class 220 units in action and some of Horbury Works and the Crofton facility.

 Click on the picture for a bigger image - all photos are the authors unless otherwise credited